gvwilson/thirdbit/teaching/lessons.md

 teaching and assessment, and your learners will appreciate the clear expectations.

+One way to understand what makes for a good learning objective is to see how a poor one can be improved:

+*   "Learner will be given opportunities to learn good programming practices."
+    *Describes the lesson's content, not the attributes of successful students.*

+*   "Learner will have a better appreciation for good programming practices."
+    *Doesn't start with an active verb or define the level of learning, and the subject of learning has no context and is not specific.*

+*   "Learner will understand how to program in R."
+    *Starts with an active verb, but doesn't define the level of learning, and the subject of learning is still too vague for assessment.*

+*   "Learner will write one-page read-filter-summarize-print data analysis scripts for tabular data using R and R Studio."
+    *Starts with an active verb, defines the level of learning, and provides context to ensure that outcomes can be assessed.*

-One tool that can help when writing learning objectives is [Bloom's taxonomy][wikipedia-bloom], which was first published in 1956.
-It attempts to define levels of understanding in a way that is hierarchical, measurable, stable, and cross-cultural.
-The list below defines the levels in Bloom's Taxonomy and shows some of the verbs typically used in learning objectives written for each level.
+[Bloom's taxonomy](gloss.html#blooms-taxonomy) can be used to organize learning objectives.
+First published in 1956, it attempts to define levels of understanding in a way that is hierarchical, measurable, stable, and cross-cultural.
+The list below defines its levels and shows some of the verbs typically used in learning objectives written for each level.

 *   Knowledge: recalling learned information
     (name, define, recall).